Microsoft Azure Architect Technologies – Exam AZ-300

 Through the use of network interface (NIC) we can provide a VM with connectivity to a Virtual Network.
 As we have already discussed the NIC separately, this lesson focuses on special considerations from the operating system perspective, and for the scenario when IP forwarding is required.

 There are a number of important characteristics of the storage account which we need to be cognizant of as a solution architect.
 This lesson takes a detailed look at the main properties of a storage account, including the type/kind, performance tier, access tier, and replication options.
-Commands used in this lesson: Create storage account: New-AzureRmStorageAccount -ResourceGroupName lab01rg -AccountName lalabsa02 -Location australiaeast -Kind BlobStorage -SkuName Standard_GRS -AccessTier HotCreate storage account: New-AzureRmStorageAccount -ResourceGroupName lab01rg -AccountName lalabsa03 -Location australiaeast -Kind Storage -SkuName Standard_LRS -AccessTier Hot
+Commands used in this lesson: Please note: Microsoft has updated PowerShell with a new, but very similar module for managing Azure.
+The concepts in this video are still correct.
+An update is planned to include the new PowerShell modules.
+Create storage account: New-AzureRmStorageAccount -ResourceGroupName lab01rg -AccountName lalabsa02 -Location australiaeast -Kind BlobStorage -SkuName Standard_GRS -AccessTier HotCreate storage account: New-AzureRmStorageAccount -ResourceGroupName lab01rg -AccountName lalabsa03 -Location australiaeast -Kind Storage -SkuName Standard_LRS -AccessTier Hot

 Storage Account Security